 - Adapting courses that rely heavily on in-person class time to be responsive to public health requirements.

 - Recording synchronous class time so learners can re-watch lectures on their own time.

 We also encourage students to develop a work rhythm and workload that is realistic and sustainable for their individual context.
 DLSPH is committed to student success and providing appropriate supports when possible.

-What supports are in place to help students prepare for the fall?
+What supports are in place to help students?

 Just as faculty need supports and training on new methods of delivery, so do students.
-We know that many students are coming into DLSPH without recent exposure (or with limited exposure) to online learning environments so we have created two supports:
+We know that many students have limited exposure to online learning environments so we have created two supports:

 - DLSPH Helpdesk